slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Focus on Adaptability Not Effectiveness

 Life is like a camera.
 Focus on what’s important.
 Capture the good times.
 Work on the negatives.
 And if it doesn’t work out this time, take another shot.

-when doing something that you are not good on: -- partner with them. -- outsource it.

 There’s a fable of a man stuck in a flood.
 Convinced that God is going to save him, he says no a passing canoe, boat, and helicopter that offer to help.
 He dies, and in heaven asks God why He didn’t save him.
 God says, “I sent you a canoe, a boat, and a helicopter!”
 That’s why you need to re-evaluate your old dreams to see if new means have come along.